All About Steaming

-You can increase this pressure somewhat by placing steam under pressure, but in the home kitchen, expect steaming to occur right at or around the boiling point of water.
+You can increase this pressure somewhat by placing steam under pressure, but in the home kitchen, expect steaming to occur at or around the boiling point of water.

 As a cooking method, steaming was used as far back as the Paleolithic Period.
-Evidence has been found that the Aurignacian people of southern France, considered the first “modern” humans in Europe, cooked foods by wrapping them in wet leaves, a steaming method that is still used today (think tamales).
+Evidence has been found that the Aurignacian people of southern France, considered the first “modern” humans in Europe, cooked foods by wrapping them in wet leaves, a steaming method still used today (think tamales).

 While steaming is not a method that is very prevalent in Western kitchens, many cultures rely heavily on steaming—China, India, and many North African countries come to mind.
-I started wondering: Why this stark contrast between cultures that cook with steam and those that do not?
+So I started wondering: Why this stark contrast between cultures that cook with steam and those that do not?

 What to Steam

 (Have you ever dropped blobs of biscuit mix on top of stews and then put on the lid?
-The dumplings cook by simmering/braising on the bottoms and by steaming on the tops).
+The dumplings cook by simmering/braising on the bottoms and steaming on the tops).

-Other foods that work well with the steaming cooking method are potatoes and other starchy vegetables (corn, carrots, etc), small semolina pasta (including couscous), fruit and cakes (such as Great Britain’s steamed puddings).
+Other foods that work well with the steaming cooking method are potatoes and other starchy vegetables (corn, carrots, etc.), small semolina pasta (including couscous), fruit, and cakes (such as Great Britain’s steamed puddings).